jo3-l/notes/chem/measurement/uncertainties.md

 The uncertainty in reading an **analogue device** like a ruler is half its smallest width.
 For example, a ruler with $\pu{0.2cm}$ markings would have an uncertainty of $\pm \pu{0.1cm}$.

+Note that if measuring the width of an object using a ruler, one must account for uncertainty on both ends of the ruler, so the final uncertainty may need to be multiplied by two.

+---

 The uncertainty in reading a **digital device** like a stopwatch is $\pm 1$ in the least significant digit.
 E.g. if a stopwatch reads $\pu{15.52s}$ the least significant digit is the $2$ and so the uncertainty is $\pu{0.01s}$.

+Again, note that if we are measuring the time elapsed since a certain point, uncertainty at the start and end points must both be accounted for.
+Thus, if one uses a stopwatch to time a race and obtains a measurement of $\pu{17.85s}$, the measurement with uncertainty should be $\pu{(17.85 \pm 0.02)s}$.

 # Propagation of uncertainties